astroval0/SpectreLauncher/README.md

 6) if all of those are good then it will launch SpectreDivide with the correct ENVs (steamid and appid)

    todo: post req to backend with steamid for account linking

+if you do download, download the TEST release from the releases tab, simply just the EXE and run it.